Foxhill Surgery Privacy Notice

-This Privacy Notice explains why the GP practice collects information about you and how that information may be used.
+This Privacy Notice explains why we collect information about you and how that information may be used.

 Health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
 These records are used to help to provide you with the best possible healthcare.

-- Details about you, such as your name, address, carers, legal representatives and emergency contact details
+- Details about you, such as your name, address, your carers, legal representatives and emergency contact details

 - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc.